mwager/mwager.github.io/about.md

     </a>
 </div>

-In 2011 I successfully graduated from the <a target="_blank" href="https://www.hs-augsburg.de/">University Applied Sciences</a> in Augsburg with a bachelor degree in Computer Science, specializing in Software Engineering and Web Development, and have been living in Augsburg ever since.
-I'm sporty, play the guitar since I am 15 and also have quite a few years of band experience.
+In 2011 I successfully graduated from the <a target="_blank" href="https://www.hs-augsburg.de/">University Applied Sciences</a> in Augsburg with a bachelor degree in Computer Science, specializing in Software Engineering and Web Development.
+For 10+ years I worked and consulted as a freelance web developer with main focus on Fullstack-JavaScript development, automation of quality assurance and knowledge transfer.

-For 10+ years I worked as a freelance web developer with focus on Fullstack and JavaScript development.
-I supported clients from conception to delivery and always made sure to use contemporary technologies responsibly as well as not forgetting the needs of end users.

 In April 2020 I started my Master's degree in <a href="https://www.hs-augsburg.de/en/Electrical-Engineering/Industrial-Security-and-Safety-MSc.html" target=_blank>Industrial Security and Safety</a> at the <a target="_blank" href="https://www.hs-augsburg.de/">University of Applied Sciences</a> in Augsburg and in May 2022 I started a <a target="_blank" href="https://www.secure-io.de/">permanent position</a> as a Cyber Security Consultant, focussing on DevSecOps and application security.